Property maintenance

 Some boards enter into a long-term maintenance contract for the school’s cyclical maintenance work every year or according to a longer-term plan.

-• You need to complete the 10YPP summary maintenance schedule to show when your cyclical maintenance is scheduled.
 Some long-term maintenance contracts include a financing arrangement.
 This must be within your school’s borrowing limits and disclosed appropriately in financial statements.

 Cyclical capital work